uinvent/flask-boilerplate/README.md

 #### Step2 - Setup environment configurations
 Create a copy of .env.sample and name it as .env.
 Fill it with your machine configurations.

-APP_DB_* configurations are must to be cofigured as they lead to the database with which APIs would be talking.
+APP_DB_* configurations are must as they lead to your database.

-Thus create your database which you have mentioned in APP_DB_DATABASE in .env file and confirm connectivity.

 #### Step3 - Install project dependencies
 Install libraries used in project,